pokyah/minimal-mistakes/_drafts/2018-03-12-quickly-publish-r-interactive-data-visualization-tools-with-github-pages.md

 For those who are familiar with the version control software git (if you don't know what [git](https://git-scm.com/) is, you really **must** get to [know it](http://r-bio.github.io/intro-git-rstudio/) to impressively speed up your (R) code development work), you most probably already knows [Github](https://github.com/) as a git repository hosting service.
 Github offers many other possibilities : collaborative code developement, issues tracking and discussions, project presentation page, wiki, [Jekyll blog](https://jekyllrb.com/) and various integrations with other web services thanks to their API.
 Among these features, exists [Github pages](https://pages.github.com/) which is intended to allow you to publish **static** pages without the need to run our rent your own webserver. **So, as long as your dataviz product does not require any running backend (be it in node.js, Python, R, Java, Ruby, etc), you can host it on Github pages !** This means that [R Shiny apps](https://shiny.rstudio.com/) can not be hosted on github pages.
 But yeah, you can still publish [leaflet](https://rstudio.github.io/leaflet/) maps, [plotly](https://plot.ly/r/) graphs and [knitr](https://yihui.name/knitr/demo/minimal/) html reports !
 That already opens up a wide variety of possibilities !

+In simple terms :

+__Github pages turns your repository containing your source file hosted at `https://github.com/yourUserName/repositoryName` to a rendered web-page hosted at `https://yourUserName.github.com/repositoryName`__

 ## How to publish your R outputs to Github pages ?

-The workflow is as follows :
+The workflow is as follows (more details with an example here below) :

 1. Exports your R analysis outputs to a specific folder
 2. Make this folder a git repository